heymarkwetzel/ux-portfolio/projects/unitedairlines-NEW.md

 ---

-`2013` United Airlines decided to move away from SHARES (a command-line interface) to Aero (GUI).
+`2014` United Airlines decided to move away from SHARES (a command-line interface) to Aero (GUI).
 SHARES was hampering their ability to hire, and keep, talent because it is very difficult to learn.
 We literally were working under a "No More Tears" initiative; less agents calling in sick or leaving work crying.

 ### Project Goals
 - Create a fully functioning GUI that utilizes the back end functionality of SHARES
-- Consolidate all Agent tools under one banner - Aero
+- Consolidate all Agent tools under one banner - AERO
-- Design to meet the needs of all airport environments, including Agents without mice, low light scenarios, black and white monitors, and more.
+- Design to meet the needs of global office environments; including Agents without mice, low light scenarios, black and white monitors, and more.
-- Zero down time.
-The application must be functional and easy to learn.
+- Decrease the Agents' average handle time (AHT)

 ---